ChristianoDc7/node_mysql_rest_api/README.md

 It will install all dependencies that this projects needs

 ### Configure .env file like this example
-PORT = 4000 or the port that you want to launch the api server HOST = your mysql host
+PORT = 4000 or the port that you want to launch the api server,
+HOST = your mysql host,
-USER = your mysql username
+USER = your mysql username,
-PASSWORD = your mysql password
+PASSWORD = your mysql password,
 DATABASE = api

 ### do the migration